rkuma183/wilsonmar.github.io/_posts/2016-10-20-fonts-on-mac-os.md

 Now one would think that Apple engineers are rather particular about fonts.

-Since Snow Leopard, Menlo-Regular is the preferred and default font for Apple’s developer tools and also the Terminal.
+Since Snow Leopard, Menlo-Regular is the default font for Apple’s developer tools and the Terminal.

 But no.